Elv13/radical/README.md

 on the pixmap before it is being drawn.
 This function take the path/surface as only parameter and return the transformed surface.

-Other elements can be added to items such as prefix, underlay and siffixes.
+Other elements can be added to items such as prefix and siffixes.
 Those elements sometime need extra color groups.
 The `add_color_group` method allow to register such new category.
-For a common example, the underlay, it will be possible to pass `underlay_bg_focus` or `underlay_fg_disabled` colors or any other registered states.

 Some generic menu can also register beautiful namespaces using the `add_colors_namespace` method.
 For example, the tasklist namespace can be used